Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Wine, Crete

 Alagni is an inland village of Crete, a mountainous place in the appellation area of Peza, Heraklion.
 It lies on sandy limestone soil, about 500 meters above sea level.
 An area with an ideal microclimate.
-Cooled by the northern breeze of the Aegean and protected from the African hot winds by the mountain.
+Cooled by the northern breeze of the Aegean and protected from the hot African winds by the mountain,

-Disclaimer: Posts include affiliate links to products or services.
+Posts include affiliate links to products or services.
 I might earn a commission if you make a purchase.

 Lyrarakis Winery Crete

-Be sure to book accommodation and tours in Crete ahead of time to ensure availability!
+Be sure to book ahead of time to ensure availability!

-Boat cruise to Balos Lagoon & Gramvousa (another top-selling tour!)
+Boat cruise to Balos Lagoon & Gramvousa

-Ticket to Knossos Archaeological Site (top tour in Heraklion)
+Ticket to Knossos Archaeological Site

-🚗 Looking for the best way to get around Crete?
-Check rental car rates for Crete now!
+🚘 The best way to get around Crete is by car.
+Check rental car rates for Crete here.

 Land and Values: Everything about Lyrarakis